My project had failed.

 The first 3 months – Earning your first $1000

-The first three months are typically the hardest since there is a lot to learn if you have only had a few freelance projects before.
+This time period is typically the hardest since there is a lot to learn if you have only had a few freelance projects before.

 The first step is to set aside time for yourself to freelance each week.
 If you are serious about it, 20 hours should be do-able besides your day job.